puranjayb/AWS-Potato/backend/lambda/pdf-processor/README.md

 ## Features

-- **PDF Text Extraction**: Extracts text content from PDF files using PyMuPDF
+- **PDF Text Extraction**: Extracts text content from PDF files using pdfplumber
 - **AI-Powered Q&A**: Uses Google's AI Studio Gemini model to answer questions about PDF content
 - **Conversation History**: Stores and retrieves conversation history for each PDF
 - **Secure Access**: User authentication and authorization using Cognito